 If you’d like to move any of your content around your page, just hover over the content block you’d like to reposition.

 When you see the ‘hand’ icon appear, you can click and drag that piece of content to a new location on the page.

-Squarespace’s ‘Fluid Engine’ drag-and-drop content editor gives you precise control over block placement — and allows you to easily resize elements and get creative with overlapping content blocks.
+Squarespace’s ‘Fluid Engine’ drag-and-drop content editor gives you precise control over block placement — and allows you to easily resize elements, duplicate blocks and get creative with overlapping content blocks.

 Now, we’ve just taken you through the process of adding content to a regular Squarespace page.
 But as we saw earlier, there are quite a few different types of content that you can create, including blog posts, event pages, and online store pages.

 Creating and editing many of these involves a similar process to the one I’ve just outlined, but for more specific instructions on how to edit other key types of Squarespace content, you can follow the below links: